As pet owners, we all want our pets to live long and healthy lives.

 This is by no means a balanced diet, but it will help many pets to shed chronic inflammation, so they can begin to heal and start feeling better.

-Many veterinarians will recommend various anti-histamines to battle the inflammation (since it often manifest via allergies).
+Many veterinarians will recommend various anti-histamines to battle the inflammation (since it often manifests via allergies).

 Anti-histamines are the drugs of choice for most humans who suffer from allergies and inflammation (like Benadryl, etc.).

 However, the chemical responsible for pet allergies is a substance called interleukin 31 (also known as IL 31) and anti-histamines have no effect on IL 31.

 There's a popular prescription drug called Apoquel that specifically blocks IL 31, but it's very expensive and in my experience the effects seem to lessen over time.

 That's why I firmly believe that Hippocrates (the father of modern medicine) had it right when he said, “Let food be thy medicine and medicine be thy food”.

 The key takeaway I want you to leave here with today, is that inflammation is the primary trigger for many chronic diseases (and it can also lead to cancer).